-Muslims believe that human beings, like all created things, are born “muslim,” submitted to the will of their creator.
-It is only upbringing and environment, therefore, that cause people to stray from the “straight path,” the sirat al-mustaqim.
+Muslims believe that although creatures (other than human beings) can only act according to their God-given natures, humans have been given a choice to submit to God’s guidance or not.
 The majority of Muslims in the United States today were born to Muslim parents.
 A significant number, however, “embraced” Islam as teenagers or adults.
-The term “convert” is rarely used by American Muslims; the embrace of Islam is often considered a “reversion,” a coming back to who they really are, rather than a “conversion.”
+The term “convert” is used to refer to American Muslims who embraced Islam, though some may prefer the term, “revert” signaling a coming back to who they really are.
 Accordingly, those who come to Islam as teenagers or adults are often called “new Muslims.”

 The majority of new Muslims are African American men and women, but there is increasing diversity, with a significant Euro-American population entering the faith as adults, and a growing number of Hispanics as well.
-Current estimates place the rate of conversion to Islam among Americans at over 135,000 people each year.
+It is estimated that thousands of Americans convert to Islam every year.
 American Muslims today come from a variety of ethnic and religious backgrounds.

 One of the first Americans to have embraced Islam was Muhammad Alexander Webb, who represented Islam at Chicago’s World’s Parliament of Religions in 1893.
 Born in New York and raised as a Presbyterian, Webb first learned about Islam while serving as U.S. Consul in the Philippines.
 Webb’s studies and observances of Muslim life in the Philippines prompted him to formally embrace Islam.
 Webb founded the American Islamic Propaganda Movement after embracing Islam, and devoted the remainder of his life to bringing other Americans to Islam.
 Webb wrote, “The essence of true faith in Islam is resignation to the Will of God.
 Its cornerstone is prayer.
 It teaches universal fraternity, universal love, and universal benevolence, and requires purity of mind, purity of action, purity of speech and perfect physical cleanliness.
 It, beyond doubt, is the simplest and most elevating form of religion known to man.”